vsrn666/vsrn666/README.md

 - 👋 Hi, I’m @vsrn666
-- 👀 I’m interested in ...Learn
+- 👀 I’m interested in ...Learn and learn more.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...vsrn ᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼᲼#5529